CarbonLDP/carbonldp-js-sdk/doc/README.md

 ### <a name="Carbon-NS-C-Predicate" />Class Carbon.NS.C.Predicate

-> Class that contains predicates defined by the Carbon Platform
+> Class that contains predicates defined by the Carbon Platform.